 If you have a medical condition that requires ongoing treatment, you are kindly advised to bring sufficient medication for the total length of your stay.
 Also, do ensure that you bring along a medical certificate that sanctions the use of relevant prescribed medicines since certain substances are prohibited.
 Lastly, do ensure that you have adequate travel insurance that covers you for healthcare, in case of an emergency.
-Hospitals in Kuching can handle most medical emergencies.

 Security and Emergency Numbers